universalweb/Whitepaper/WhitePaper.md

 <h3>EPHEMERAL & MASTER KEY PAIRS</h3>

-Identity certificates, (IC), are documents which provide cryptographic details that represent you on the network and are signed by a Identity Registrar.
+<p>Identity certificates, (IC), are documents which provide cryptographic details that represent you on the network and are signed by a Identity Registrar.
 An identity certificate has two cryptographic key pairs: Master and Ephemeral.
 A master key pair is used specifically for signing ephemeral certificates and is the core identifying key pair.
 Ephemeral key pairs can be replaced at the owner's discretion.
-Identity certificates cryptographically authenticate & authorize clients on the network.
+Identity certificates cryptographically authenticate & authorize clients on the network.</p>

-Ephemeral Certificates, (EC), are a sub-certificate to the Master Certificate.
+<p>Ephemeral Certificates, (EC), are a sub-certificate to the Master Certificate.
 EC's act as profiles which are used to access user defined services.
 For example, wallet certificate, banking certificate, general web browsing certificate or for every service.
 However, one can choose to utilize one single ephemeral certificate for all services.
-ECs are used for the key exchange process which sets up a bi-directional UDSP connection between the origin and host.
+ECs are used for the key exchange process which sets up a bi-directional UDSP connection between the origin and host.</p>

-Users can instantly signup, login, and purchase an item with their identity certificate.
-Servers require a client certificate upon connection to establish a successful UDSP handshake.
+<p>Users can instantly signup, login, and purchase an item with their identity certificate.
+Servers require a client certificate upon connection to establish a successful UDSP handshake.</p>

-Identity certificates form the basis for a decentralized reputation system, which can publicly record good & bad behavior associated with specific certificates.
-A honeypot can be used to block known bad actors from accessing a service further securing the network.
+<p>Identity certificates form the basis for a decentralized reputation system, which can publicly record good & bad behavior associated with specific certificates.
+A honeypot can be used to block known bad actors from accessing a service further securing the network.</p>

-Identity certificates can be linked to real world identities and assets.
+<p>Identity certificates can be linked to real world identities and assets.
 Making Sentivate an ideal platform for secure, private, and verifiable voting in elections.
-Stores and companies can have verified ICs which allow users to directly pay or donate through Viat.
+Stores and companies can have verified ICs which allow users to directly pay or donate through Viat.</p>

 <h3>IDENTITY REGISTRAR</h3>
 <h3>VALIDATE AND SIGN</h3>

-The Identity Registrar, (IR), is a service which signs certificates & is the first layer of protection for the network.
+<p>The Identity Registrar, (IR), is a service which signs certificates & is the first layer of protection for the network.
 The IR protects the network by filtering faulty certificates, stopping Sybil attacks, and nefarious actors.
 The Identity Registrar ensures malicious certificates aren’t signed which allows services to efficiently deny their connection attempts.
-False signatures can be denied by the DIS and therefore potentially protect a service and save some of its resources before hand.
+False signatures can be denied by the DIS and therefore potentially protect a service and save some of its resources before hand.</p>

-A decentralized network and acyclic blockchain will be leveraged to help validate newly submitted certificates for signing.
+<p>A decentralized network and acyclic blockchain will be leveraged to help validate newly submitted certificates for signing.
 If the certificated is successfully vetted by the network the IR signs the certificate.
 Then it can be successfully used by services and the DIS.
 During the initial handshake, the first packet contains the certificates required to establish a UDSP stream.
-If signatures are successfully validated the rest of the handshake process continues else it fails.
+If signatures are successfully validated the rest of the handshake process continues else it fails.</p>

-Active certificates will continually be updated and signed.
+<p>Active certificates will continually be updated and signed.
 When a certificate is re-signed, another field is added to the certificate which shows the elapsed time since the previous signing of the certificate.
-This provides services with an extra layer of trust for certain certificates.
+This provides services with an extra layer of trust for certain certificates.</p>

 <h4>DEVELOPMENT</h4>